edwardcrompton/ox_geovariation/README.md

 necessary changes to the call to action HTML link to display the geo appropriate link.

+#### Testing

+In Lando, nginx is set up to use a URL query parameter 'testip' as the basis of the geo location if available.
+This allows the two letter country code to be forced in our local environments.
+Just put ?testip=xx.xx.xx.xx on the end of the URL you are requesting.

 #### Extending this module.

 In order to add additional geo variations, there are two main steps to extending